wildjcrt/happy_programming/README.md

 # Happy Programming Slide
+This is my presentation in [RubyConf Taiwan 2011](http://rubyconf.tw/2011/).

 I use a Ruby app called showoff to generate and serve the workshop slides.
+Thanks schacon!

 [https://github.com/schacon/showoff](https://github.com/schacon/showoff)